sathittham/line-login-starter-ts/README.md

 This project is a full-stack web application demonstrating the LINE Login v2.1 workflow.
 It features a Node.js (TypeScript) backend and a React (Vite, TypeScript) frontend styled with Tailwind CSS.

-The application provides a complete, responsive user flow including a login page with the official LINE Login button, a success page for authenticated users, and an error page.
+The application provides a complete, responsive user flow including:
+- A login page with the official LINE Login button (guideline compliant and responsive)
+- A success page displaying authenticated user information (name and profile photo)
+- An error page with a link to retry login
+- Logout functionality

 ## Project Structure